percona/pmm-doc/docs/details/develop-checks.md

 Expand the table below for the list of checks types that you can use to define your query type and the PMM Service type for which the check will run.

-??? note alert alert-info "Check Types table (click to show/hide)"
+??? note alert alert-info "Check Types table"

     | Check type  |  Description | "query" required (must be empty if "No")   |
     |---|---|---|